AndreaFitz/safeguarding-hub/README.md

   Visually engaging cards explaining each safeguarding principle with supporting images and descriptions.

 - **Footer**
-  Contains copyright, privacy policy, terms of service, and social media links.
+  Contains copyright and social media links.

 - **Newsletter Page**
   Link to newsletter